Medicare 101

 On this page, you can find information about:

 Medicare is a federal health insurance program that helps cover health care costs for those who qualify.
-The coverage you can receive directly from the U.S. government is called Original Medicare – also known as Medicare Parts A and B.
+The coverage you can receive directly from the U.S. government is called Original Medicare, also known as

 Medicare Part A

-Medicare Part A covers certain hospital-related expenses you may be charged during a traditional hospital stay, through home health care or in a skilled nursing facility.
-These can include costs like room fees, meals and more.
+Medicare Part A covers certain hospital-related expenses you may be charged during a traditional hospital stay, for home health care or for care received in a skilled nursing facility.
+These expenses can include room fees, meals and more.
 Part A also covers necessary medical supplies and drugs that are provided in these circumstances.

-Medicare Part A does not cover doctor fees, or hospital fees considered medically unnecessary, such as private duty nursing, the television or telephone in your room (if separate charges apply), or personal care items such as razors and slippers.
+Medicare Part A doesn’t cover doctor fees, or hospital fees considered medically unnecessary, such as private duty nursing, the television or telephone in your room (if separate charges apply), or personal care items such as razors and slippers.

 Medicare Part B

 Medicare Part B covers medical expenses like routine doctor visits, outpatient services and some diagnostic screenings.
-Part B may cover some medication administered during your visit and a limited number of outpatient prescription drugs under certain conditions.
+Part B may also cover some medicines administered during your visit and a limited number of outpatient prescription drugs under certain conditions.

 Original Medicare covers the basics but not much more.
 There are many important services that Original Medicare doesn’t include, like prescription drug coverage, routine hearing exams and eye care.